sendgrid/docs/source/User_Guide/Statistics/browser.md

 ---

 {% info %}
-Parent accounts will see aggregated stats for their account and all subuser accounts.
+Parent accounts will see aggregated statistics for their account and all subuser accounts.
 Subuser accounts will only see their own stats.
 {% endinfo %}

 The browser statistics report you which browsers, such as Safari, Firefox and Chrome, that your recipients use to view your email.